nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 Update our gem: `$ bundle install`

-Create a `Profile.dev` file in root directory (we’ll only use this for dev since we don’t need a node server in production):
+Create a `Profile.dev` file in root directory (we’ll only use this for dev since we don’t need a node server in production) to contain:

 ```
 web: cd client && PORT=3000 npm start
 api: PORT=3001 && bundle exec rails s
 ```

-With Foreman set up to manage multiple processes, we can run Campoutz with just the terminal command:
-` $ foreman start -f Procfile.dev`
+With Foreman set up to manage multiple processes, we can run Campoutz with just the terminal command: `$ foreman start -f Procfile.dev`

 Or we can create a rake file `start.rake` in our lib/tasks directory to let us run the app with a single terminal command: `$ rake start`